-No member of the Compensation Committee or executive officer of the Company has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
+No member of the Compensation Committee or executive officer of the Company has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity, as described in Item 407(e)(4) of Regulation S-K.

-EQUITY PLAN INFORMATION AS OF DECEMBER 31, 2016
+EQUITY PLAN INFORMATION AS OF DECEMBER 31, 2018

-Plan Category (a) Number of Securities to be Issued upon Outstanding Options, Warrants and Rights(2) (b) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights(2)(3) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in Column(a)) Equity plans approved by security holders(1) 8,761,215 \$6.11 4,818,444 Equity plan not approved by security holders(4) 7,816,162 \$4.76
+Plan Category Number of Securities to be Issued upon Outstanding Options, Warrants and Rights (2) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights (2)(3) Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (Excluding Securities Reflected in first Column) Equity plans approved by security holders (1) 6,400,004 \$5.84 5,745,755 Equity plan not approved by security holders (4) 7,816,162 \$4.76

 - (1) All of the Company's equity compensation plans have been approved by stockholders.
-This information, as of December 31, 2016, is with respect to the 1995 Stock Plan, the 2002 Director Stock Plan and the ESPP. - (2) This column does not reflect options assumed in acquisitions where the plans governing the options will not be used for future awards.
-At December 31, 2016, there were 121,227 shares of Common Stock subject to outstanding awards under such plans, with a weighted average exercise price of \$2.25. - (3) The weighted average exercise price of outstanding options, warrants and rights, excluding the Company's unvested RSUs for which there is no exercise consideration, is \$6.01. - (4) Represents the warrant to purchase shares of our common stock we granted to Comcast in September 2016 (the "Warrant"), pursuant to which Comcast may purchase up to 7,816,162 shares of our Common Stock, par value \$0.001 per share, subject to adjustment in accordance with the terms of the Warrant, for a per share exercise price of \$4.76, which was the weighted-average trading price of our common stock for the 10 trading days prior to the issue date.
+This information, as of December 31, 2018, is with respect to the 1995 Stock Plan, the 2002 Director Stock Plan and the ESPP. - (2) This column does not reflect options assumed in acquisitions where the plans governing the options will not be used for future awards.
+At December 31, 2018, there were 70,718 shares of Common Stock subject to outstanding awards under such plans, with a weighted average exercise price of \$ 2.25. - (3) The weighted average exercise price of outstanding options, warrants and rights, excluding the Company's unvested RSUs for which there is no exercise consideration, is \$5.84. - (4) Represents the warrant to purchase shares of our common stock we granted to Comcast in September 2016 (the "Warrant"), pursuant to which Comcast may purchase up to 7,816,162 shares of our Common Stock, par value \$0.001 per share, subject to adjustment in accordance with the terms of the Warrant, for a per share exercise price of \$4.76, which was the weighted-average trading price of our common stock for the 10 trading days prior to the issue date.
 Comcast's right to exercise the Warrant is subject to certain vesting triggers relating to the execution of the Warrant, certain pricing elections by Comcast, the successful completion of field trials of certain of our products, and certain payments by Comcast for our products and services.
-(See Note 17, "Warrants," of the notes to our Consolidated Financial Statements to our Annual Report on Form 10-K for additional information).
+(See Note 16, "Warrants," to our Consolidated Financial Statements included in our 2018 Annual Report for additional information).